mecid/mecid.github.io/_posts/2023-05-17-api-availability-in-swift.md

 }
 ```

-You can also use the *message* parameter to allow Swift compiler use it to show an error or warning during compilation.
+You can also use the *message* parameter to allow Swift compiler provide an error or warning message during compilation.

 ```swift
 extension View {